Time Waits for No One! Analysis and Challenges of Temporal Misalignment: Empirical Results and Analysis

 \paragraph{\ref{Q1} Temporal misalignment degrades task performance substantially. } Fig.~\ref{table:gpt2_downstream_tasks}, similar to earlier work~\cite{rottger2021temporal}, shows that models trained on data from the same time period as the test data perform far better than those from the past.
 The performance drop is most severe for \poliaff{} (TD=$7.72$) and \publisher{} (TD=$5.45$).

-\paragraph{\ref{Q1} Temporal misalignment has a measurable effect on most tasks.} With the exception of \mediaframes{} and \twiet{} tasks, all tasks see an average loss of at least 1 point for each time period that the training data diverges from the test data.
+\paragraph{\ref{Q1} Temporal misalignment has a measurable effect on most tasks.} Half of our tasks see an average loss of at least 1 point for each time period that the training data diverges from the test data.
 For datasets like \sci{} that make use of data from three decades or more, this effect could add up.

 Moreover, 1 point of difference can be meaningful, especially for the summarization task where we measure {Rouge-L}.
 According to the leaderboard,\footnote{\url{https://lil.nlp.cornell.edu/newsroom/index.html}} the best three performing models are within a point of each other in {Rouge-L}~\cite{shi-etal-2019-leafnats, Shi2021NeuralAT, Mendes2019JointlyEA}.
 The task has a TD score of 1.38.
 On average, a time period of \temporaldrift results has a larger effect on performance than changing between the three best models.